antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In MSI colon cancer, genes of the DNA mismatch repair system play an important role.
 Germline mutations in these genes are a major cause of the inherited form of colon cancer, namely HNPCC (hereditary nonpolyposis colon cancer).
 In sporadic forms of colon cancer however, these genes are frequently inactivated.
 Inactivation is often achieved via hypermethylation, switching the gene off.
 Hypermethylation of genes in colon cancer is most common in colon tumors with a proximal location in the colon and much less in colon tumors with a distal location.

-Dataset used: The next section we will use another dataset. * "Colon Tumor - Watanabe - 84 - MAS5.0 - u133p2"*
+Dataset used: The next section we will use another dataset. *"Tumor Colon- Watanabe - 84 - MAS5.0 - u133p2"*

 This dataset consists of Microsatellite stable (MSS) tumors and microsatellite instable (MSI) tumors.

 #### MSS vs MSI

 * Find the dataset **Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2** and read the **Summary** in the information panel underneath the dataset selection grid.
-Then **Select** the dataset.
+* Then **Confirm selection** of the dataset.
-* Use the **Differential expressed genes between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (*MS_status*).
+* Use the **Differential expression between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (*MS_status*).
 Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes indeed are differentially expressed between MSI and MSS tumors and which genes exactly make the difference.
-With the **Search GS** button, filter for **DNA repair** genes, and find them in **Categories**.
+* With the **Select gene set** button, filter for **DNA repair** genes, and find them in **Categories**.
 There are 247 genes annotated as DNA repair genes.
-Perform the analysis.
+Perform the analysis by clicking on **Submit**.

 ------